ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 --------------------

 Ideally, all the ``module_utils`` should be covered by unit-tests.
-However we acknowledge that writing unit-tests may be challenging and we also accept contribution with no coverage.
-Test coverage of the other type of plugins is recommended.
+However we acknowledge that writing unit-tests may be challenging and we also accept contribution with no unit-test.
+Generally speaking, unit-tests are recommended and likely to speed up the PR reviews.

 - Our tests are run with ``pytest`` and we use the features it provides such as Fixtures, Parametrization.
 - The use of ``unittest.TestCase`` is discouraged for the sake of consistency and simplicity.